California hospitals overrun even as vaccine is rolled out

 But Trump, who survived a bout with COVID-19 a few weeks before losing the Nov.
 3 election to Biden, has yet to announce his plans for getting a shot.

-Reporting by Sharon Bernstein, Jeff Mason, Susan Heavey, Idrees Ali and Anurag Maan; Writing by Daniel Trotta and Sharon Bernstein; Editing by Gareth Jones, Chizu Nomiyama, Dan Grebler and Tom Brown
+Reporting by Sharon Bernstein, Jeff Mason, Susan Heavey, Idrees Ali and Anurag Maan; Writing by Daniel Trotta and Sharon Bernstein; Editing by Gareth Jones, Chizu Nomiyama, Dan Grebler, Tom Brown and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.